Kampfkarren/roact-hooks/README.md

 You can also pass in a list of dependencies to `useEffect`.
 If passed, then only when those dependencies change will the callback function be re-ran.

 ## Rules of Hooks
-The rules of roact-hooks are not quite the same as the ones in React.
-You can, for instance, call a hook in a conditional or a loop, since internally a counter is not used.
-Whether or not you *should* is another question, but it should technically work!
+The rules of roact-hooks are similar to [those found in React](https://reactjs.org/docs/hooks-rules.html).

+### Don't call hooks conditionally or in loops.
+Call all hooks from the top level of your function.
+Do not use them in loops or conditions.

 ### Only call hooks from Roact functions.